Amazon’s ‘Free Meek’ chronicles Meek Mill’s legal saga and the investigators who cracked the case

 But as Philadelphia rapper Meek Mill can attest to, it becomes its own version of hell.

 Amazon Prime’s docuseries Free Meek chronicles Mill’s exhaustive case starting with an arrest and conviction when he was 19 (he’s now 32) that put him on probation for 10 years.
-There are parts of his case that are depressingly common: a black man being sent to prison on trumped up or outright fallacious charges.
+There are parts of his case that are depressingly common: a black man being sent to prison on trumped-up or outright fallacious charges.
 But then there are elements to the story that are highly unorthodox—so much so that Mill’s defense team brought on private investigative firm Quest Research and Investigations.

 We caught up with one of QRI’s principals to understand how they did their work that’s depicted in Free Meek.
 Although Mill isn’t completely in the clear yet, he might not be out on bail if not for QRI.
 By thinking past the parameters of their original assignment, QRI unearthed new revelations that have put Mill on the fast track toward freedom, and, hopefully, bring about broader change.